NLnetLabs/krill-manual/source/parent-interactions.rst

 Now, you'll now land at the start page to set up your Certificate Authority.
 Select the "Delegated" radio button and accept the Terms & Conditions to create your new CA.

+Please note that RIPE NCC offers RPKI publication as a service.
+It is highly recommended to make use of this, as it relieves you of the need to run a highly available repository yourself.
+We provide a `step-by-step guide
+<https://blog.nlnetlabs.nl/running-krill-under-ripe-ncc/>`_ to set this up.